Accessibility

 Exceptions

-Media that presents text content doesn’t need captions, especially when the format is designed for users with conditions like cerebral palsy, dyslexia, or learning disabilities.
+- Media that solely presents text content is exempt from requiring captions, particularly when it is specifically designed for users with disabilities such as cerebral palsy, dyslexia, or other learning challenges.

 Captions (Prerecorded)

-• Open Captions: These can be permanently open on the video and cannot be set off to be open to any viewer.
+- Open Captions: These captions are permanently displayed on the video and cannot be turned off by viewers.

 Exceptions

-The requirement does not apply when audio or video content serves as an alternative media format for text content and contains nothing beyond the text.
+This requirement does not apply to audio or video content that is provided as an alternative to text-based content, provided it contains no information beyond what is available in the text.

 Audio Description Or Media Alternative (Prerecorded)

-For pre-recorded time-based media, such as video, audio, and animation, alternative media technologies provide audio descriptions or other formats.
-Descriptions are extended audio versions of the non-text features.
-It includes actions, characters, and key visual information found in the content.
-It will be available to users with visual impairments.
-A full script or audio description means all the information you see or hear is available in an accessible form.
+For pre-recorded media, such as videos, audio, and animations, alternative media technologies offer audio descriptions or other accessible formats.
+Audio descriptions are extended audio tracks that describe non-textual elements of the content, such as actions, characters, and key visual information.
+This ensures that users with visual impairments can fully engage with the content.
+A complete script or audio description means all visual or auditory information is presented in an accessible form.

 Exceptions